SignalK/course-provider-plugin/README.md

 __Signal K server plugin that acts as a Course data provider__.

-_Note: This plugin should ONLY be installed on a Signal K server that implements `v2 Course API`!_
+_Note: This plugin should ONLY be installed on Signal K Server version 2.0 or later!_

 ---